ATFutures/who3/calibration/README.md

 large-scale routing through street networks, by assembling an array of “flow layers” representing pedestrian flows between distinct categories of origin and destination points.

+Flow layers were generated in two primary ways: either by dispersing from a given set of origin points according to specified densities, or through routing flows between specific sets of origin and destination points, with densities calculated by a doubly-constrained spatial interaction model, with exponential form used throughout (Wilson 2008).
+We refer to these two methods of calculating flow layers as “flow dispersal” and “flow aggregation”, and illustrate both in the following sub-sections.
+Our spatial interaction models were modified to reflect a “weighted rich-club effect” (Opsahl et al. 2008), reflecting the increased likelihood of people being attracted to social groups surrounding rich or otherwise desirable individuals.
+The “richer” a person becomes, the more powerful becomes the attraction of others to that person, and Opsahl et al. (2008) demonstrated that increases in attraction with “richness” are supra-linear.
+Similarly, we hypothesised that pedestrians are supra-linearly more attracted to centres of pedestrian activity, through non-linearly increasing flows towards the destinations of our spatial interaction models in proportion to the attractiveness of those destinations.
+Specifically, for a destination of “size” or “attractiveness”, \(n\) (generally proportion to local concentration of centres of pedestrian activity), we constructed spatial interaction models according to a decay parameter, \(k\), and an additional parameter, \(0\le\alpha\), as,  where \(w\) is a normalising coefficient equal to the sum over all discrete destinations from a given point, \(w = \sum_i SI(d_i)\).

+### Flow dispersal

+The calculation of flow dispersal is illustrated here through calculating flow dispersing from the subway stations of New York City.
+The data were obtained as described above, specified as total annual numbers of passengers entering or exiting each of 424 subway stations.
+Counts extend back to 2013, and we used for this study the most recent full year of 2018.

+For each station, flow dispersal was calculated using the station coordinates as an origin point, and routing to every other point within the street network according to a weighting scheme representing typical pedestrian preferences.
+We used

 ## Flow layers